Lab 5: Keyboard Surfin'

 PS/2 6-pin mini-din pinout

 Grab the PS/2 plug board and look at its four-pin header.
 Each pin on the header corresponds to one of the four connected pins of the PS/2 plug.
 The circuit board has traces to connect each pin.
-On the red plug boards, the CLK, DATA, and GND traces are on the top side of the board and the 5V trace on the underside.
+On the red plug boards, the CLK, DATA, and GND traces are on the top side of the board and the VCC trace on the underside.
 On the green plug boards, all four traces are on the bottom side of the board.

 From your parts kit, pick out five female-to-female jumpers: one red, two black, one white, and one purple.
-You'll be following these color conventions: red for 5V, black for GND, white for CLK, and purple for keyboard DATA.
+You'll be following these color conventions: red for VCC, black for GND, white for CLK, and purple for keyboard DATA.

 If your keyboard does not power on, grab a staff member to help diagnose.